 The small-town feel here and sense of community also make it a fun place to visit.
 There are tons of local restaurants and breweries as well as specialty shops downtown to browse.

 So you have the best of both worlds!
 You can get outdoors during the day and then explore the town in the evening.
+It’s one of the best weekend getaways in the south.

 Day 1 on the Johnson City, TN Guide